ECTS

 Binary correspondence analysis

-a) Phi2 as direct and dual inertia of profile-line and profile-column clouds.
+a) Phi2 as the direct and dual inertias of the clouds of line profiles and column profiles.

 b) Which metrics for which duality relationships: barycentric positioning.